mrishikreddy/Scholars-Companion-RT16/README.md

 - **Computer AI**: Uses a simple rule-based strategy to block player wins or prioritize winning moves, falling back to predefined position preferences (e.g., center, corners, edges).
 - **Logic**: Checks for wins or draws after each move using predefined winning combinations.

-Feel free to explore **A Student Thing** and make it your own.
+Feel free to explore **Scholars Companion** and make it your own.
 If you have questions or suggestions, open an issue or reach out.
 Happy studying (and gaming)!